interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 *Substrate* ::

-    SecureCollateralRate: u16;
+    SecureCollateralRate: u128;

 AuctionCollateralRate
 ......................

 Determines the rate for the collateral rate of Vaults, at which the BTC backed by the Vault are opened up for auction to other Vaults.
 That is, if the Vault does not increase its collateral rate, it can be forced to execute the Replace protocol with another Vault, which bids sufficient DOT collateral to cover the issued PolkaBTC tokens.
+Must to be strictly greater than ``100000`` and ``LiquidationCollateralRate``.

 .. todo:: Insert link to security model.

 *Substrate* ::

-    AuctionCollateralRate: u16;
+    AuctionCollateralRate: u128;

 LiquidationCollateralRate
 .........................

 Determines the lower bound for the collateral rate in PolkaBTC.
-Must be strictly greater than ``100``.
+Must be strictly greater than ``100000``.
 If a Vault's collateral rate drops below this, automatic liquidation (forced Redeem) is triggered.

 .. todo:: Insert link to security model.

 *Substrate* ::

-    LiquidationCollateralRate: u16;
+    LiquidationCollateralRate: u128;

 Maps